 The EBS measurement basis for funds held under reinsurance is fair value, which is approximated by amortised cost using the effective interest method.
-This is a reasonable approximation due to the short-term nature of deposits from reinsurers.
+This is a reasonable approximation due to the short-term nature of collateral balances from retrocessionaires.

 Sundry liabilities